toastedcrumpets/keitha/README.md

 ```

 Copy everything to the /boot folder.
 This will set up the display
-to its native resolution, enable a splash screen at startup.
+to its native resolution and enable a splash screen at startup.

 ```sh
 sudo cp pi_system_files/boot/* /boot/*